SIVAteam/SIVA-Suite/README.md

 The SIVA Producer is licensed under the terms of the [Eclipse Public License v1](https://www.eclipse.org/legal/epl-v10.html).
 More details on its license can be found [here](./producer/about.html).
 The SIVA Player as well as the SIVA Server are licensed under the [GNU General Public License v3](http://www.gnu.org/copyleft/gpl.html).

 The SIVA Producer and the SIVA Server offer help functions which provide basic documentation.
+Additionally, an architectural overview of the producer can be found in the respective [subdirectory](./producer/ARCHITECTURE/).
 The SIVA Player uses known control concepts and offers a highly intuitive interface.
-Therefore, at the moment, no separate documenation is available.
+Therefore, at the moment, no separate documentation is available.

 ## How to build SIVA Producer